MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

     :::image type="content" source="media/base-query/create-base-query.png" alt-text="Screenshot of create base query in Azure Data Explorer dashboards.":::

 1. Select a data **Source** from the dropdown.
 1. Enter the KQL query that will be used as the base query.
-This query should begin with a data source or another base query, and can optionally have as many lines of query as necessary.
+This query can optionally contain other base queries.
 1. Select **Done**.

 ## Manage base queries